Ladder99/ladder99/docs/source/installation.rst

 Requirements
 -----------------------

-- An edge device running Linux (e.g. a Raspberry Pi).
+- An edge device running Linux (e.g. a Raspberry Pi)

 Steps
 -----------------------

 #.
-Start a Terminal window and navigate to home directory, or other suitable place
+In the edge device, start a terminal window and navigate to the home directory, or other suitable place

    .. code:: console